carderne/upid/README.md

 ```

 ### Collision
-Relative to ULID, the time precision is reduced from 48 to 40 bits (keeping the most significant bits, so oveflow still won't occur until 10889 AD), and the randomness reduced from 80 to 64 bits.
+Relative to ULID, the time precision is reduced from 48 to 40 bits (keeping the most significant bits, so overflow still won't occur until 10889 AD), and the randomness reduced from 80 to 64 bits.

 The timestamp precision at 40 bits is around 250 milliseconds.
 In order to have a 50% probability of collision with 64 bits of randomness, you would need to generate around **4 billion items per 250 millisecond window**.